fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ## Remove new Teams for all users

-See [How to uninstall the new Teams client](teams-client-uninstall.md) and [Uninstall the classic Teams client using a script](teams-client-uninstall-script.md) for more information.
+For more information, see [How to uninstall the new Teams client](teams-client-uninstall.md) and [Uninstall the classic Teams client using a script](teams-client-uninstall-script.md).

 ## Remove classic Teams for all users

-See [Uninstalling classic Microsoft Teams](teams-classic-client-uninstall.md) for more information.
+For more information, see [Uninstalling classic Microsoft Teams](teams-classic-client-uninstall.md).